-“What you learn about America is people are a lot less interested in race than they are in character.”
-Jackson believes that empowerment comes when you know who you are and what you stand for.
+“What you learn about America is people are a lot less interested in race than they are in character.” – Kevin Jackson, author, political commentator, and talk radio host.

-I am just a poor kid, who was fortunate enough to have been exposed to what the world has to offer in a most unique way.
+Jackson says, “I was just a poor kid, who was fortunate enough to have been exposed to what the world has to offer in a most unique way.
 I witnessed life through black and white, and through poverty and wealth.
-I have always held an optimistic outlook, and my grandparents instilled in me a “no excuses mentality,” combined with work ethic.
+I have always held an optimistic outlook, and my grandparents instilled in me a “no-excuses mentality,” as well as a strong work ethic.

-“Kevin has a profound ability to articulate what Conservatives are thinking.” – Lynette Courtney Trammell – Mother
+“Kevin has a profound ability to articulate what conservatives are thinking.” – Lynette Courtney Trammell – Mother

 “Kevin Jackson …provides a refreshing blend of humor and logic in a time when the news media is one sided and full of lies.
 He is not afraid to challenge anyone’s opinion with truth and common sense.” – Jackie Wenger, Business Person

 “Kevin, great piece on American Thinker.
 I thoroughly enjoyed it.
 There is a great movie in that story.
 I would like to discuss it with you sometime.
 Seems to me, there is a great message there.
-And since my industry and the public school system across the country don’t feel it necessary to teach our children anything of redeeming value, we may have a great educational film, that is also a great piece of Americana.” – Matthew Pletcher, Filmaker
+And since my industry and the public school system across the country don’t feel it necessary to teach our children anything of redeeming value, we may have a great educational film that is also a great piece of Americana.” – Matthew Pletcher, Filmmaker

 “Mr. Jackson your article on the black experience on the American Thinker web site is brilliant.
 Where are men like you trying to motivate and educate our youth?
 We must quit any blame games and move forward with positive actions.
 Many thanks for your honest, logic and truth.” – Kelly Robson, Business Person